praveenbandaru/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image1]

 After the collection process, I had 76674 number of data points.
-I then preprocessed this data by normalizing and cropping using Keras Lambda and Cropping layers respectively within the model itself..
+I then preprocessed this data by normalizing and cropping using Keras Lambda and Cropping layers respectively within the model itself.

+The code in model uses a Python generator to generate data for training rather than storing the training data in memory.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.